tofetpuzo/Web-Solution-with-Wordpres/Project 6/project-6-guide.md

 ![elastic7](./images/lv-complete.png)

-The next step is to create a file system the ext4 is used to format the logical volumes with ext4 filesystem.
+The next step is to create a file system, the ext4 is used to format the logical volumes with ext4 filesystem.

 `sudo mkfs -t ext4 /dev/webdata-vg/apps-lv`